crjameson/aevopy/README.md

 # Aevopy

 Aevopy is a python client for the perp and options trading platform aevo.xyz.
-It is still in a very early stage, but maybe useful if you considering automated crypto currency trading.
+It is still in a very early stage, but maybe useful if you consider automated crypto currency trading.

 For signup with Aevo you can use this link to save on fees: